joshukraine/dotfiles/README.md

 ## Nerd Fonts and Icons

-Back in the day, I started using the [Devicons][devicons] plugin so I could have fancy file-type icons in Vim.
+Back in the day, I started using the [VimDevicons][devicons] plugin so I could have fancy file-type icons in Vim.
 (Remember NERDTree?)
 In order for this to work, one had to install patched “Nerd-font” versions of whatever programming font one wanted to use.
 For example:

 ```sh
 # Original font